-That is the last cure for the problem if you try all the above steps and not working as you want to try to use the ethernet cable that is not affected by any wireless interface if your devices are close to your router try the ethernet cable that can provide a faster and more stable to use.
+That is the last cure for the problem if you try all the above steps and not work as you want to try to use the ethernet cable that is not affected by any wireless interface if your devices are close to your router try the ethernet cable that can provide a faster and more stable to use.

-To make your wifi faster there are 17 steps I talk about in this article that defiantly will fix your problem such as Test your speed, Upgrading your router firmware, Changing the brand or channel, or even connecting through the ethernet cable and more By following these steps, you can significantly improve your router’s speed and performance of your Wi-Fi network.
+To make your wifi faster there are 17 steps I talk about in this article that definitely will fix your problem such as Test your speed, Upgrading your router firmware, Changing the brand or channel, or even connecting through the ethernet cable and more By following these steps, you can significantly improve your router’s speed and performance of your Wi-Fi network.